 Given ample space to breathe, these works are more captivating than they are troubling; the airy environs give plenty of room for considering each piece (at multiple angles) and moseying on over to the next one.
 The rest of the gallery is dedicated to the current exhibit, Liu Xiaodong’s Uummannaq, named for the coastal municipality in western Greenland.
 Xiaodong’s exhibit features a video, photographs, and paintings that document his time in this isolated fishing community and how global warming continues to make its people’s already teetering lives all the more precarious.
 Nonetheless, Xiaodong also captures the glee, warmth, and mundanity of a town humming with life and rich in natural splendor.

-The work is expertly curated, and the space will soon become all the more alluring — a restaurant featuring Danish cuisine is being planned to sit adjacent to the gallery space.
+Expertly curated, the space will soon become all the more alluring — a restaurant featuring Danish cuisine will live adjacent to the gallery space.
 Until then, Faurschou — free and open to the public — is already a feast for the eyes, ears, and nose.